feelixs/cli/README.md

    -cs, -clone            Clones a specified seed
    -createDocs, -cd       Creates documentation based on a DSPXml file created with the -checkResults flag.
    -deleteTranspiler      Delete the transpiler with the given name
-   -describeAll, -da      Describe all of the transpiler in the project
+   -descibeAll, -da       Descibe all of the transpiler in the project
    -describe, -d          Describes the current SSoT.me Project (and all transpilers)
    -discuss, -ai          Discuss the project with an AI
    -execute, -exec        Executes the given command as a ProcessInfo.Start